The Delft method is faster

 And when you were lucky, your parents read a story when you went to bed.

 Do you remember your parents correcting you?
-They may have told you the right word in case the one you made yourself did not exist.
+They may have told you the right word in case the one you made, did not exist.
 They may have done that occasionally – and it may have been of help.
-But even if they did not, your language got better, as long as you heard others talking.
+But even if they did not, your language improved as long as you heard others talking.